It's hard to believe that I run a successful business.

 I’d also like to answer some questions I’ve been getting from you guys over the past few months.

-1. Why did you quit the 7 or so businesses that you've started?
+Why did you quit the other businesses that you've started?

 All of my previous business models either turned into something I didn’t want to pursue (as in, the reality of the business wasn’t really what I wanted in my life) or I hit a ceiling in time or income.